Peter Sellers: 1963–1965: Dr. Strangelove, A Shot in the Dark, health problems, and second marriage

 Towards the end of filming, in early February 1964, Sellers met Britt Ekland, a Swedish actress who had arrived in London to film Guns at Batasi.
 On 19 February 1964, just ten days after their first meeting, the couple married.
 Sellers soon showed signs of insecurity and paranoia; he would become highly anxious and jealous, for example, when Ekland starred opposite attractive men.
 Shortly after the wedding, Sellers started filming on location in Twentynine Palms, California, for Billy Wilder's Kiss Me, Stupid, opposite Dean Martin and Kim Novak.
 The relationship between Wilder and Sellers became strained; both had different approaches to work and often clashed as a result.
 On the night of 5 April 1964, prior to having sex with Ekland, Sellers inhaled amyl nitrite (poppers) as a sexual stimulant in his search for "the ultimate orgasm" and suffered a series of eight heart attacks over the course of three hours as a result.
 His illness forced him to withdraw from the filming of Kiss Me, Stupid and he was replaced by Ray Walston.
 Wilder was unsympathetic about the heart attacks, saying that "you have to have a heart before you can have an attack".

 After some time recovering, Sellers returned to filming in October 1964, playing King of the Individualists alongside Ekland in Carol for Another Christmas, (Note: The character may have been called Imperial Me, according to The New York Times.) a feature-length special broadcast in the United States on the ABC network on 28 December 1964, designed to promote the United Nations.
 Sellers had been concerned that his heart attacks might have caused brain damage and that he would be unable to remember his lines, but he was reassured that his memory and abilities were unimpaired after the experience of filming.
-Sellers followed this with the role of the perverted Austrian psychoanalyst Doctor Fritz Fassbender in Clive Donner's What's New Pussycat?, appearing alongside Peter O'Toole, Romy Schneider, Capucine, Paula Prentiss and Ursula Andress.
-The film was the first screenwriting and acting credit for Woody Allen and featured Sellers in a love triangle.
-Because of Sellers's poor health, producer Charles K. Feldman insured him at a cost of $360,000 ($ in dollars).